-Note: This page contains information about the side effects of ascorbic acid.
-Some of the dosage forms included on this document may not apply to the brand name Cenolate.
+Note: This document contains side effect information about ascorbic acid.
+Some of the dosage forms listed on this page may not apply to the brand name Cenolate.

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral liquid, oral powder, oral powder for suspension, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer.
 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by ascorbic acid (the active ingredient contained in Cenolate).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, ascorbic acid (the active ingredient contained in Cenolate) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking ascorbic acid: